SAFETAG/SAFETAG/content/ADIDS/needs_assessment/input/case_studies.md

 	* Consul instructior his an, vel dico epicurei ea, cu vis saepe dicant qualisque.
 Quod ancillae salutandi cu vim, feugait postulant eu nec.

-### Determine Critical Process'
+### Critical Process Mapping

-*Introduction:* With the process' that conmpose the core work of the organization identified, the next step is to identify the subset of activities that are critical to their work.
+*Introduction:* With the process' that compose the core work of the organization identified, the next step is to identify the subset of activities that are critical to their work.
 The processes identified here will be what the auditor uses as a frame for the rest of their audit and reporting.

-#### A. The Pre-Mortum
+#### A. Threat Brainstorming: The Pre-Mortum

 The Pre-Mortum is an exercise used to simplify the complex mapping tasks that the participants have just taken part in.
 With the process maps created the participants are to come up with the reasons that these process' could be disrupted and the consequences of those disruptions.

 "[This] Excercise is to ask planner to imagine that it is months into the future and that their plan has been carried out.
 And it has failed.
 That is all they know; they have to explain why they think it has failed. they have to look for the causes that would make them say, "Of course, it wasn't going to work, because..."
 The idea is that they are breaking the emotional attachment to the plan's success by taking on the challenge of showing their creativity and competence by identifying likely sources of breakdown." - Klein

+*NOTE:* There are other threat brainstorming activities besides pre-mortum that an auditor can use.
+We chose the pre-mortum activity as the basic activity taught for SAFETAG because it assumes that the participants have a realistic understanding of the threats that they face.
+In the future we will include activities for groups who feel un-realisticly safe (Action Movie - Shostack ) or un-realisticly at risk.

 ##### Compiled from: